-With closed eyes, I sit in the temple of night and worship Thee.
+With closed eyes I sit in the temple of night, and worship Thee.
 The sunlight, revealing a million alluring things, has vanished.
-One by one, I have closed the doors of my senses, lest the fragrance of the rose, or the song of the nightingale, distract my love from Thee.
+One by one I have closed the doors of my senses lest the fragrance of the rose or the song of the nightingale distract my love from Thee.
 I am alone in this dark, dark temple.
-I have left everything, but where art Thou?
-Darkness is haunting; but, unafraid, I am groping, seeking, crying for Thee.
+I have left everything—but, where art Thou?
+Darkness is haunting; still, unafraid, I am groping, seeking, crying for Thee.
 Wilt Thou leave me alone?
 Come, show Thyself!

 The door of my memory swings open.
 Throbbingly thrilled, my heart looks for Thee, but I find Thee not.
 Halt!
-Ye throng of a million thoughts and experiences past!
-Come not into my sacred temple.
-I close the bursting, thought-pressed door and run everywhere to find Thee.
+Ye thronging, million thoughts and past experience: come not into my sacred temple!
+I close the bursting, thought‐pressed door and run everywhere to find Thee.
+Ah!
 Where art Thou?

-Darkness deepens, and as I sit still, in anguish of despair, I behold a little taper of concentration burning within me.
-I stand up, and madly rush through the dimly lighted temple — the farther I go, the deeper grows the gloom.
+Darkness deepens.
+As I sit silent, in anguish of despair, I behold a little taper of concentration burning within me.
+I stand up mentally, and madly rush through the dimly lighted temple.
+The farther I go, the deeper grows the gloom.
 I clasp the empty darkness in hope of seizing Thee.
 Finding Thee not, I return again, and see the taper dimly burning.

 O, how maddening!
 I cannot worship Thee with words, but only with wistful yearning.
 Brighter the light grows: I behold Thee now.
 Thou art I. I worship Thee.

-As night hides everything, I will worship Thee in hidden silence.
+As night hides everything, so will I worship Thee in hidden silence.

 I am glad with the joy of all minds.
 I will use the screen of the night to hide myself from the tempting things of the day.